serge-medvedev/freeton-toolbox/ansible/README.md

 ## HOWTO

-1. Install Ansible on the Controller
-1. On the Controller, make Ansible able to communicate with Validator over ssh
+1. Make Controller able to communicate with Validator via ssh passwordslessly
-    - edit the [inventory](inventory) file by specifying the Validator's IP address
-    - generate an RSA key pair and put it in _/opt/freeton-toolbox/.secrets_ folder (create if not exists and chown to yourself)
+    - generate an RSA key pair for that
       ```console
-      $ ssh-keygen -b 2048 -t rsa -f /opt/freeton-toolbox/.secrets/freeton-id_rsa -q -N "" # pubkey will have *.pub extension
+      $ ssh-keygen -b 2048 -t rsa -f /tmp/freeton-id_rsa -q -N "" # pubkey will have *.pub extension
       ```
 1. Setup Validator (example for Debian/Ubuntu, refer to [this](test/vagrant/centos/bootstrap.sh) for additional steps required in RedHat/CentOS)
     - make sure _python2_ and _sudo_ are installed